-Key management personnel ("KMP") have authority and responsibility for planning, directing and controlling the activities of the Group, including Directors of the Company and other Executive management.
-Currently, KMP comprises the Directors of the Company, the Company Secretary and the Chief Technical Officer.
-Mr Neil Kaner.
+Key management personnel ("KMP") have authority and responsibility for planning, directing and controlling the activities of the Group.
+KMP comprises the Directors of the Company.

 Compensation levels for KMP are competitively set to attract and retain appropriately qualified and experienced Directors and Executives.
 The Directors of the Company obtain independent advice on the appropriateness of compensation packages of KMP given trends in comparative companies both locally and internationally, and the objectives of the Group's compensation strategy.